Chemical Safety: The OSHA Laboratory Standard (online)

 Description:

 The “Biosafety Required Training” course fulfills the biosafety training requirement for personnel listed on a biosafety protocol.
+This training must be renewed every 3 years.

 Audience